wavemaker/docs/learn/react-native/skeleton-loader.md

 <img src={ClassLevelSkeletonLoader} style={{ width:300, height:500}}/>
 </div>

-## Skeleton Loader as Lottie Animation
+## Using Lottie Animation

-### Prerequisites

-Before implementing the Skeleton Loader, the following steps are to be taken.
+Before implementing the Skeleton Loader using Lottie animation, ensure the following steps are to be taken.

-- If you are using Lottie animation method, you must keep the resource file handy.
+### Key Considerations for Lottie Animation

+- Resource File: Keep the resource file handy, for example, a JSON file.
+- Lottie Animation Resource as Skeleton Loader: Ensure the resource path provided in the `skeletonanimationresource` property is correct for Page, Prefab, and Partial.
+See [Uploading Animation Resource File](#uploading-animation-resource-file).

 ### Uploading Animation Resource File

-If you want to apply the custom animation resource using Lottie, you need to first download and upload the animation resource Json file.
+If you want to apply the custom animation resource using Lottie, you need to first download and upload the animation resource JSON file.

 1. Go to File Explorer > click **+** icon to add new resource.
 2. Click **Upload Files** the required resources under animation in resources folder.
 You can also view it in the studio.